deeppatel1842/Hippocratic_AI_Task/README.md

 I built this system to solve a real problem: how do you create consistently good bedtime stories that are always age-appropriate, safe, and engaging?
 The answer was automation through intelligent configuration.

+what you would have built next if you spent 2 more hours on this project:

+I would add text-to-audio functionality so children could listen to their bedtime stories with different character voices, making it perfect for winding down at night.
+Additionally, I would implement a character memory system where favorite characters could appear in multiple stories, creating a personalized story universe that grows with each child's preferences.

 ###  Key Features

 - **Fully Automated Quality Control**: Every story is automatically evaluated for safety, reading level, and appropriateness